-INSIDE : See how to create simple and fun DIY Pink Marbled Pumpkins!
+INSIDE : See how to create simple and fun DIY Pink Marbled Pumpkins with Paint!
 Plus, being able to reuse them year after year is a major bonus on the budget.

 If you are looking for more information about everything involving marbling, my Marbling 101 post might be just what you are looking for!

-The first step is filling each sand art pumpkin with paint.
+The first step to making painted marble pumpkins is filling each pumpkin with paint.
 I used about 3 or 4 different shades of pink, orange and raspberry per pumpkin.

-Some of my acrylic paints did not have easy to pour spouts, so I used mini funnels with made it MUCH easier and saved me from a huge mess!
+Some of my acrylic paints did not have easy to pour spouts, so I used mini funnels which made it MUCH easier and saved me from a huge mess!

 I had multiple pumpkins going at once, just mixing and adding different colors to each one.
-It was really quite fun experimenting with them.
+It was really quite fun experimenting color combinations with them.

 After all the pumpkins had enough paint to cover their insides, I removed all the lids and let them dry for a few hours.